Gina Miller: Biography

-Miller was born Gina Nadira Singh in British Guiana to Savitri and Doodnauth Singh, who later became Attorney General of Guyana.
+Miller was born Gina Nadira Singh in British Guiana to Savitri and Doodnauth Singh, who later became the Attorney General of Guyana.
 She is of Hindu Indo-Guyanese descent.
+On her father's side, she traces her origin to Chhindwara, Madhya Pradesh in India.
 She grew up in the newly independent Guyana, and was sent to England by her parents at the age of 10 to be educated at an independent boarding school, Moira House in Eastbourne.

 When she was 14, Guyana introduced strict currency controls that prevented their parents from continuing to send funds for Gina and her brother, so she took a summer job as a chambermaid in an Eastbourne hotel.
 She studied law at the Polytechnic of East London (now University of East London) but left without completing her finals because her parents wanted her in Guyana.

 She has written that she was brutally attacked while at law school, that some of her attackers were fellow students, and that the attack caused her to give up her degree course.
-She stated "Well, I was attacked because I was not behaving like I was supposed to be behaving....
+She stated "I was attacked because I was not behaving like I was supposed to be behaving....
 I was being too western."
 The attackers were Asian, and they had mistaken her for being Indian.
 She gained a degree in marketing, and an MSc in human resource management at the University of East London.
 In 2017, she received an honorary Doctorate of Laws from the University of East London, 30 years from when she had attended as a student.

 She owned a property photographic laboratory in 1987, before becoming a marketing and event manager at BMW Fleet Division in 1990.
 She started a specialist financial services marketing agency in 1992, and launched the Senate investment conference programme in 1996.
 She became a marketing consultant in 2006.
 In February 2009, Miller co-founded the investment firm SCM Private (now SCM Direct) with her husband Alan Miller.
 She has been a leading campaigner against hidden charges in pensions and investment and what she has described as "flagrant mis-selling within the asset management market".
 She set up Miller Philanthropy (rebranded to the True and Fair Foundation) in 2009 (which closed in 2019), and established MoneyShe.com in 2014, as a female-focused investment brand.

 She has married three times, and has three children.

 In October 2017, Miller was named by Powerlist as the "UK's most influential black person" which recognises those of African and African Caribbean heritage.
 Those nominated were chosen by an independent panel with members including former High Court judge Dame Linda Dobbs and former Apprentice winner Tim Campbell.
 They rated nominees on their "ability to change lives and alter events".
 She was also named number 26 on the list of most influential British Asians by GG2 Power List.